MicrosoftDocs/memdocs/sccm/core/servers/manage/upgrade-on-premises-infrastructure.md

 When you upgrade the version of SQL Server that hosts the site database, you must upgrade the SQL Server version that is used at sites in the following order:

- 1. Upgrade SQL Server at the central administration site first.
+ 1. Upgrade SQL Server at the central administration site.
  2. Upgrade secondary sites before you upgrade a secondary site's parent primary site.
- 3. Upgrade parent primary sites last.
+ 3. Upgrade parent primary sites.
 This includes both child primary sites that report to a central administration site, and stand-alone primary sites that are the top-level site of a hierarchy.

 **SQL Server Cardinality Estimation level and the site database:**
 When a site database is upgraded from an earlier version of SQL Server, the database retains its existing SQL Cardinality Estimation (CE) level if it is at the minimum allowed for that instance of SQL Server.
 Upgrading SQL Server with a database at a compatibility level lower than the allowed level automatically sets the database to the lowest compatibility level allowed by SQL Server.